Questions and answers:

 - Elite: Elite class is meant for racers!
 To be able to race for the money prices you will need to register for elite.
 You don’t need to have a license.

 - Hobby: Hobby class rides the same tracks as elite but with a more relaxed attitude.
 This class will be divided into age classes.

 - DUO: There are three different DUO-classes; for male, female and mixed pairs.
 The DUO teams need to ride all the stages together (within visual contact).
 Also DUO’s ride the same long tracks as elite and hobby.

 - Juniors: There are three age classes for juniors: 12y, 15y and 18y.
 Naturally there are own classes for girls and boys.
 12y and 15y juniors will ride shorter tracks with total length around 50km.
-18y juniors will ride own stages with daily lenght from 30km to 50km.
+18y juniors ride the same stages as elite.

 - Adventure: Adventure class rides the same short tracks as juniors.

 - eAdventure: eAdventure class is a adventure for ebikes. eAdventure is an opportunity for MTB rookies to have the real Saariselkä MTB Stages experience without the shape and experience needed in hobby class.
 There is no time keeping or prizes in eAdventure class.

 In August the weather in Saariselkä can be pretty much anything.
 We can have +25 degrees celsius or we can have 0 degrees and sleet coming down from the sky.
 Most likely the temperature is somewhere between 10 and 15 degrees.
 It is also typical for our region that the weather can change rapidly which you should consider while choosing your clothes.

 If we should use only one word it would be amazing!
 Saariselkä is known for its fells which means that we have some of the biggest height differences in Finland.
 It also means that we have many trails going on the treeless fell summits surrounded by some epic sceneries.